Laodicea: The Complacent Church (Revelation 3:14-22)

 This leads easily to the final promise – a place on Christ’s throne, the symbol of his ruling authority (3:21).
 If the members of the church repent, they can eat and drink at Christ’s table in his kingdom and sit on thrones of judgment (Luke 22:30).

 To many members in the seven churches, the world seemed to be the only compelling reality.
-They had a desperate need to see behind the scenes, as it were, and discover the unseen reality of Christ and God.
+They had a desperate need to see behind the scenes, and discover the unseen reality of Christ and God.
 Members needed to refocus their minds on the real power of the universe, the place where salvation lies – in Jesus Christ, our Savior.

 Revelation takes up this theme in chapters 4 and 5, revealing where the true salvation of the church lies, which is in the heavenly rule of God and the salvific work of the Lamb.
 The world system of evil to which many were falling prey will be judged by God and replaced by his eternal kingdom, the New Heavens and New Earth.
 That’s the rest of the story in Revelation.